-Welcome to oneworld, an alliance of the world’s leading airlines committed to providing the highest level of service and convenience across almost 1,000 destinations worldwide.
+Welcome to oneworld, an alliance of the world’s leading airlines committed to providing the highest level of service and convenience across more than 1,000 destinations worldwide.
 Whenever Cathay Pacific can’t take you to your final destination, we encourage you to travel with our oneworld partner airlines.

 Enjoy an array of special privileges and rewards — which include earning and redeeming Asia Miles on all oneworld airlines and, for Marco Polo Club Diamond and Gold members, access to over 600 premium airport lounges.